-BOARD Integrated Planning at Puma
+Board Integrated Planning at PUMA

-A Transformative Journey From Target Setting To Execution
+A Transformative Journey from Target-Setting to Execution

 For 70 years, PUMA has developed products for the fastest athletes on the planet.
 The PUMA world extends across Football, Running, Training, Fitness, Basketball, Golf, Motorsports, and design collaborations with icons such as Rihanna.
-Headquartered in Herzogenaurach, Germany, the PUMA Group creates and distributes footwear, apparel, and accessories in the fashion sportswear industry, through brands PUMA, Cobra Golf and Dobotex - its underwear and socks division based in the Netherlands.
+Headquartered in Herzogenaurach, Germany, the PUMA Group creates and distributes footwear, apparel, and accessories in the fashion sportswear industry, through brands PUMA, Cobra Golf, and Dobotex - its underwear and socks division based in the Netherlands.
 Becoming the fastest brand in the world isn’t just a mission statement, it’s the driver for a company culture determined to discover and shape what lies beyond.

-BOARD Project Overview – Integrated Planning, Reporting, and Analytics
+Board Project Overview – Integrated Planning, Reporting, and Analytics

-Implemented solutions: Strategic Planning, Merchandising Planning, Conceptual Assortment Planning (CAP), Line Planning and Product Forecasting, Range Planning & Forecasting, Sales Planning & Forecasting, Demand Netting.
+Implemented solutions: Strategic Planning, Merchandising Planning, Conceptual Assortment Planning (CAP), Line Planning and Product Forecasting, Range Planning & Forecasting, Sales Planning & Forecasting, Demand Netting

-"Forever Faster”: Puma Group’s challenging ambition
+"Forever Faster": PUMA Group’s challenging ambition

 Sports lifestyle is a dynamic business.
 Great things are demanded of the industry in which PUMA has been successfully active for years.
 Fashion trends and seasonal changes in demand must be anticipated and taken into account at an early stage in the planning process.
 The challenge is to have the right products on offer and to stock them at the right time to meet that demand instantly.
 This requires planning of the utmost precision, especially when products have to travel great distances from production site to delivery destination.

-Puma’s CEO, along with the senior management team, identified numerous operational challenges to be overcome.
-These included simplifying and rationalizing the product process, standardizing the planning processes, optimizing the distribution strategy, and starting to invest in new business models.
-Overcoming these challenges required the evaluation of new technological solutions to support the innovative approach, based on a “virtuous circle” among people, processes, and systems, whilst increasing visibility and integration and reduce complexity.
+PUMA's CEO, along with the senior management team, identified numerous operational challenges to overcome.
+These included simplifying and rationalizing the product process, standardizing planning processes, optimizing the distribution strategy, and investing in new business models.
+Overcoming these challenges required the evaluation of new technological solutions to support the innovative approach, based on a 'virtuous circle' among people, processes, and systems, which would increase visibility and integration and reduce complexity.

 "I was directly involved in this transformation together with our management team.
 My main responsibility is the program portfolio.
 We decide which initiatives must be taken every year and I oversee the budgeting process and the prioritization.
 On top of that I am responsible for business solutions; setting them up to effectively run the scheduled projects and creating the relevant system landscape.
 In this sense I am directly leading all the initiatives - especially at the front-end of the organization – working together with numerous teams who deal with every aspect of Sales and Marketing in our direct-to-consumer channel."

 "The lack of integration of these tools with the overall process led to losses in efficiency.
-It meant we had no real-time data, inaccurate forecasts, and inconsistent national product ranges",
+It meant we had no real-time data, inaccurate forecasts, and inconsistent national product ranges."

 Because the planning algorithms also worked offline and were neither departmentally nor internationally integrated, the entire system was non-transparent and inflexible.
-Combined with the fast pace of the market, Puma kept ending up with shortages and residual stock – exposing the gap between supply and demand.
+Combined with the fast pace of the market, PUMA kept ending up with shortages and residual stock – exposing the gap between supply and demand.
 A universal shake-up was initiated, with the aim of bringing in a fully integrated planning process to instill the flexibility the company was missing.

 "That was critical because the misalignment across different functions and parts of the process was a nightmare!
 There were too many systems and tools around, and too many Excel spreadsheets which our colleagues had to explain to each other.
 Everyone was working on their own data and their own decision-making process."

-“BOARD has enabled our group to realize the people-process-system approach by creating and monitoring KPI analytics and tracking all the business measures we need to work better together and be aligned to the Company strategy throughout the entire organization.
-If we hadn’t chosen BOARD we would have implemented either a “best of breed” array of solutions from different vendors or different technologies from the same vendor; in both cases we would not have achieved the effective integration we were searching for."
+Board has enabled our group to realize the people-process-system approach by creating and monitoring KPI analytics and tracking all the business measures we need to work better together and be aligned to the company strategy throughout the entire organization.
+If we hadn’t chosen Board, we would have implemented either a 'best of breed' array of solutions from different vendors or different technologies from the same vendor; in both cases we would not have achieved the effective integration we were searching for."

-How Puma has realized a holistic approach to decision-making with BOARD
+How PUMA has realized a holistic approach to decision-making with Board

 The solution implementation was modular – embracing the spirit of agile project management methods.
-In combination with BOARD's programming-free application development, individual sections of the solution were handed over to production at very early stages.
+In combination with Board's programming-free application development, individual sections of the solution were handed over to production at very early stages.

 - Strategic Plan